-The decision about what decorating techniques to be used in most case is depended on the stage of clay.
+The decision about what decorating techniques to be used in most cases is depended on the stage of clay.

-Leather-hard stage means the clay is dried enough (but not completed dry or too wet) to be handled without deforming.
-Most decorations can be applied in this statue such as carving, painting and color slip.
-This state is also good for jointing attachments and components such as handle, spout and small sculpture.
+The leather-hard stage means the clay is dried enough (but not completed dry or too wet) to be handled without deforming.
+Most decorations can be applied in this statue such as carving, painting, and color slip.
+This state is also good for joint attachments and components such as handle, spout, and small sculpture.

-Green stage means a pot is unfired pot is dry completed, which is still in clay form.
-The pot in this state is stronger than leather hard stage, but it is still fragile.
+The green stage means a pot is unfired yet and dry completed, which is still in clay form.
+The pot in this state is stronger than a leather hard stage, but it is still fragile.
 Since it has never been fired, it can go back to clay form after soaking in water.

-Bisque stage that a pot has been fired once in low temperature that is often in cone 010 (900c).
+The bisque stage that a pot has been fired once in low temperature that is often in cone 010 (900c).
 In this state, all physical water is removed during firing; clay is quartz and cannot go back to clay form.
-Bisque ware is easier and stronger to be handled, as it is harder than green ware.
+Bisque ware is easier and stronger to be handled, as it is harder than greenware.